jperkins/lunchbox-capistrano-unicorn/README.md

 ## Configuration

-You can modify any of the following options in your `deploy.rb` config.
+Within your `config/deploy.rb`, you can modify any of the following options:

 ### `unicorn_env`

 Sets the environment for Unicorn to execute within.
-Defaults to `rails_env` variable.
+Defaults to `rails_env`.

 ### `unicorn_pid` -